 Benefits of Studying Adapted Physical Education at Wright State:

-APE endorsement classes at Wright State University are small, typically 25 students or less, and are online during the school year making this the ideal program for current teachers.
-Students will be on campus for one week during the summer for Adapted Aquatics and to sit for the Adapted Physical Education National Standards (APENS) exam.
+APE endorsement classes at Wright State University are small, typically 25 students or less and are online during the school year making this the idea program for current teachers.
 Once students complete all the endorsement classes at Wright State, they will be eligible to take the APENS exam, which is a national certification for Adapted Physical Education teachers.

 All students are required to sit for the APENS exam (at the student's expense) at the completion of the endorsement courses.
 Successful completion of all the courses and program requirements will lead to an Ohio APE endorsement, while passing the APENS exam in addition to the program requirements at Wright State will lead to the Certified Adapted Physical Educator designation